Heimdal

 GFI Languard.

-GFI LanGuard supports Windows, macOS, Linux OS, as well as third-party applications.
+GFI LanGuard supports Windows, macOS, Linux OS, and third-party applications.

 KEY FEATURES